Canine cognitive dysfunction (CCD), commonly known as canine dementia, or “old dog syndrome”, is a rather common progressive disease in aging dogs.

 Research has found several possible reasons that involve changes in the brain of an aging dog that may cause CCD.

-It has also been found that oxygen levels in the brains of older dogs are decreased.
+Also, research has found decreased oxygen levels in the brains of older dogs.

 In addition, there appears to be changes in various neurotransmitter chemicals, including serotonin, norepinephrine, and dopamine.

-Ultimately, one or more of the above changes in the brain may interfere with proper nerve transmission, resulting in behavioral changes in the aging dog.
+Ultimately, one or more of the above changes in the brain may interfere with proper nerve transmission.
+The result?
+Behavioral changes in the aging dog.

 Treatment of Canine Dementia